-It is difficult to ascertain the extent and nature of the specialist and generalist AOD workforce within Australia.
+Due in part to these difficulties, relatively little research has been conducted to understand the composition of the current AOD workforce.
 The most comprehensive overview of the AOD workforce currently available is a compilation of 13 AOD workforce development surveys conducted by NCETA (Roche & Pidd, 2010).
 This data demonstrates that, jurisdictional differences notwithstanding:

-- The majority of specialist workers are female - The majority of specialist workers are aged 45 years or older - Approximately one third of specialist workers are employed part time - Median length of AOD service is five years - The largest occupational groups are AOD workers and nurses - A substantial number of workers have no formal AOD-specific qualifications (Roche & Pidd, 2010).
+- The majority of specialist workers are female - The majority of specialist workers are aged 45 years or older - Approximately one third of specialist workers are employed part time - Median length of AOD service is five years - The largest occupational groups are generalist AOD workers and nurses - A substantial number of workers have no formal AOD-specific qualifications (Roche & Pidd, 2010).